Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 You have permission to change the subject if guests continue to talk about food, dieting or anything that makes you uncomfortable.

-I like to ask people their favorite tradition growing up, what gift they’re most excited about giving/getting, plans for new year’s, etc.
+I like to ask people about their favorite traditions growing up, what gift they’re most excited about giving/getting, plans for new year’s, non diet resolutions, etc.

 You also have permission to be blunt if that’s more of your personality.
 You can flat out tell someone, “I’d prefer not to talk about this anymore,” or ask more politely, “Can we talk about something else?”